Written by Erin Rae & Photographed by Paige Green

 They move their animals on a regular basis, usually at least two to three times a week, or more frequently if it is raining.
 The sheep visit vineyards, pear orchards, alfalfa fields, and other croplands at different times during the year.
 This year they are working with farmers to plant cover crops that the sheep will graze, thereby encouraging more farmers to incorporate soil health promoting cover crop and grazing rotations into their farm systems.
 All told, they have about 4,000 sheep that they move over approximately 15,000 acres of different crop and rangeland environments around Lake, Colusa, Mendocino, and Yolo counties.
 Plus, 2500-3500 lambs they graze seasonally for Emigh Livestock, another California rancher and friend.
 Running lambs for another rancher helps the Irwins graze the vineyard acreage they are committed to.
 “I always feel honored,” says Jaime of the trust and responsibility to care for these animals.

 To accomplish these time sensitive movements of animals, Kaos relies on a team of dog and human employees, and they take the “dogs as employees” part seriously.
 As Robert puts it, “that dog is the best man at my wedding.”
 There are two types of dogs that they employ: Border Collies for herding the sheep and Anatolian Shepherds, also known as Livestock Guardian Dogs, for guarding the sheep from predators.
+Those looking to curb the problem of coyotes from attacking their livestock may want to consider investing in the best predator call according to Outdoor Empire.
 The dogs get sick leave, have regular vet checks, and their overall wellbeing is considered top priority.
 The Irwins have come up with a whole system for tracking the needs of their team of dogs, and each dog has a medical file left with the owners of the properties they graze should anything happen when they are not there, or in case anyone has questions as to the well being of the dogs.
 The dogs are an essential piece of this operation and also a subject that generates lots of conversation.

 There have been occasions when well meaning people assume that the dogs have been left uncared for, or perhaps do not have access to water, or any number of other unhappy circumstances.
 While the Irwins understand that these concerned people mean well, this tendency to assume the worst is a major hurdle in bridging the gap between urban and rural communities.
 Robert and Jaime understand why many ranchers feel frustrated by the public perception of their work.
 At the same time, Robert points out that it is good for people to ask questions, to be engaged with what it takes to produce food and fiber, and that sometimes the right questions encourage changes in practice that everyone — dogs, sheep, and shepherds — can benefit from.
 They are learning to walk this interesting path of ranching in the public eye, and in doing so they create more productive and efficient opportunities for dialogue between these rural and urban communities.